PostgreSQL Transaction Isolation

 Create

-and set the transaction isolation level oftransaction 1
+transaction 1andtranaction 2and set the transaction isolation level oftransaction 1toRepeatable Read -

 In